407-610-2417

 Optimize for Voice Search and Question-Based Keywords

-Voice search is growing fast, and with more people using Siri, Alexa, and Google Assistant, it’s important to adapt.
-Here’s how to make your content more voice-search friendly:
+More people now search by voice using Siri, Alexa, or Google Assistant, so it’s worth adjusting your content for that.
+Here’s how you make your content more voice-search friendly:

 • Target question-based, long tail keywords